Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Teleport player to spawn
     - Teleport other players to spawn with permission
-    - Teleport offline players to spawn once they login
-    - Set the spawnpoint (Command /spawn s, only with permission)
+    - Teleport offline players to spawn once they login Set the spawnpoint with /setspawn
   - /stats
     - View own / other players stats
     - Allows to compare statistics easily